List of monsters in Marvel Comics: Megataur

 Megataur is a giant Deviant Mutate that first appeared in Fantastic Four Unlimited #4 and was created by Roy Thomas, Herb Trimpe, and Steve Montano.

 Megataur is a bull-headed Deviant Mutate and servant of the Mole Man.
 He has fought Atalanta, the Hulk, and the Fantastic Four.

 Megataur in other media

 Megataur appears in The Super Hero Squad Show.

 Metallo

-Metallo is a gigantic high-tech armor that first appeared in Tales of Suspense #16 and was created by Stan Lee and Jack Kirby.

-Metallo was a giant high-tech armor that was built to withstand radiation.
+Metallo is a gigantic high-tech armor that was built to withstand radiation.
 The scientists that created it unknowingly allowed an escaped convict named Mike Fallon to test the armor.